jakewvincent/mkdnflow.nvim/README.md

 ### Jump to links
 * Jump to the next/previous link in the file, optionally wrapping to beginning/end of file (mapped to `<Tab>` and `<S-Tab>` by default, respectively)
+* 🆕 Jump to headings in the current file that match an anchor link.
+Headings must start with a hash, and the path part of the link must look like the heading with (a) any spaces between the last hash mark and the beginning of the heading text removed, (b) all other spaces converted to a dash, (c) non-alphanumeric characters removed, (d) strings of multiple hashes converted into a single hash, and (e) all upper-case characters converted to lower-case characters.
+For example:
+    * `## Bills to pay` will be jumped to if the path in the anchor link is `#bills-to-pay`
+    * `#### Groceries/other things to buy` will be jumped to if the path in the anchor link is `#groceriesother-things-to-buy`

 ### Act on links
 * Follow links relative to the first-opened file or current file (as specified in your config) or, if the path is prefixed with `file:`, the path can be absolute (starting with `/`) or relative to your home directory (starting with `~/`) (mapped to `<CR>` by default)